JayKim88/build-your-body/README.md

 - You can check the just-completed-workout by detail modal.
 - Type title, note, upload photo and decide whether to make it public or not(Note and Photo is not required).
-- Save it or Exit.
+- Save or exit it.
 Mind that workout data will be cleared if you exit.

 ![Screenshot 2024-10-26 at 7 20 22 pm](https://github.com/user-attachments/assets/1f62890d-2fc4-485c-aa17-eb45ad706a76)